• Share this on:

 Packaging must be easy to handle in terms of size and weight.
 Standards are often related to labour regulations at the point of destination and must be specified by the buyer.

-Boxes are usually palletised for air or sea transport and you have to maximise pallet space.
-Packaging must provide maximum protection, but you must also avoid using excess materials or shipping ‘air’.
-Waste removal is a cost for buyers.
+Boxes are usually palletised for transport, and you have to maximise the use of pallet space.
+Packaging has to provide maximum protection, but you must also avoid using excess materials or shipping ‘air’.
+Waste removal is a cost to buyers.

 Material